heroqu/stream-generator/README.md

 ### Fixed length streams: other way around

 In the previous example we've cut the stream during piping, means afterwards.
-We can to it in another way by cutting the sequence of bytes at the byte generation stage with this generator limiter function:
+We can do it another way by cutting the sequence of bytes at the byte generation stage (i.e. before streaming) with this generator limiter function:

 ```javascript
 function LimitedGenerator (generator, size) {